 Kreetsand shallow water area completed: 30 hectares more tidal Elbe

-After about ten years of construction, the HPA has completed the Kreetsand shallow-water area, which is one and a half times the size of the Binnenalster.
-The additional floodplain positively influences tidal currents and alleviates sediment accumulation in the Tidal Elbe and the Port of Hamburg.
+After around ten years of construction, the HPA has completed the Kreetsand shallow-water area, which is one and a half times the size of the Binnenalster.
+The additional flood storage area helps to regulate tidal currents and reduces sediment load in the tidal Elbe and the Port of Hamburg.

 Read more